dcycle/starterkit-drupalsite/README.md

     cd ~/Desktop && git clone https://github.com/dcycle/starterkit-drupalsite.git
     cd ~/Desktop/starterkit-drupalsite && ./scripts/deploy.sh

-Step 3: Click on the login link at the end of the command line output and enjoy a fully installed Drupal 8 or 9 environment (depending on the branch used -- see above).
+Step 3: Click on the login link at the end of the command line output and enjoy a fully installed Drupal environment.

 You can SSH into your container by running: